BeamMP/Docs/docs/en/guides/beammp-dev/beammp-dev.md

 While working on BeamMP, it can be beneficial to use a local server.
 You can follow the general [server installation](docs/en/server/create-a-server.md) while omitting the first two steps for purely local connections.

-Set the server to private in the `serverConfig.toml` while using any string as the `authKey`.
+Set the server to private in the `serverConfig.toml` while using any string as the `AuthKey`.

 # Contribution Guidelines